Table of Contents

 How to Verify if a Broker is FSCA-Regulated

 All regulated Forex brokers in South Africa have a Financial Services Provider (FSP) number.
-Traders can locate it at the bottom of the homepage.
+Traders can locate it at the bottom of the broker’s home page.
 A missing FSP number represents a red flag.
-Confirming a broker’s status with the FSCA is most convenient via an FSP search (or what some might call an FSB license check) on the FSCA website.
+Confirming a broker’s status with the FSCA is most convenient via an FSB license check on the FSCA website.
 After entering the five-digit FSP number and clicking Submit, a new page will load with the search results.
 Traders can get more information by clicking on details.
 I also recommend checking the Products Approved category, the last one available under Details.
-Since Forex CFDs fall under the category of derivatives & non-banking financial products, brokers must have authorization for Derivative Instruments and Forex Investment, for which four options exist.

 Over-the-Counter Derivative Provider (ODP) License